matloff/omsi/README.md

 is the case grab and drag the bottom of the box to resize the bottom window.

+<b><i>Copy-and-paste:</i></b>

+In programming classes, the instructor may wish to place a template, i.e. an outline of the answer, in the question, with students filling in the gaps in the code.
+Copy-and-paste operations using a mouse may depend on the type of machine used.
+Instead, OMSI offers a **CopyQtoA** selection in the menu, which completely copies the contents of the question box to the answer box.
+Students then edit.

 <b><i>Saving answers:</i></b>

 Click the question number on the left of the OMSI screen, and